dpakGit/DevOps_Traning/Git/Docs.md

 ## Docs - Merge Conflict

+My notes/idea : Merge conflict occurs when after a particular commit or commits on the main branch,  branch or branches are created and are merged to the main branch.

 Q. Consider a scenario where a new branch is created, and a new commit is made on the main branch.
 When the feature branch is later merged into the main branch, a merge conflict arises.
 This raises the question: does merging a branch into main always result in a conflict whenever new commits have been made to main?